motocsky09/MeigoWeb/README.md

 ## Login page mobile resolution
 ```
 In this section, users can log in to the platform by entering their username and password.
-The password is automatically hidden, but users can verify its correctness by clicking the eye icon on the right,
+The password is automatically hidden, but users can verify its correctness
-which will reveal the password.
+by clicking the eye icon on the right,which will reveal the password.

 Additionally, users who do not have an account or wish to create a new one
-can access the "Înregistrați-va" / "Register" button to be redirected to the registration page.
+can access the "Register" button to be redirected to the registration page.
 ```
 ![Login Page Mobile](https://github.com/motocsky09/project-shop/raw/main/_screens/mobile/login-page-mobile.png)

 ## Register page mobile resolution
 ```
 In this section, users can create a new account by providing the required information.

 They must enter a valid email address and choose a unique username.

-The password must be entered twice to confirm its accuracy and must include at least one special character,
+The password must be entered twice to confirm its accuracy
-one digit, and one uppercase letter.
+and must include at least one special character,one digit, and one uppercase letter.

-The password is hidden by default, but users can reveal it by clicking
+The password is hidden by default, but users can reveal it
-the eye icon on the right.
-Once the form is completed correctly,
+by clicking the eye icon on the right.

-users can proceed by pressing the ‘Register’ button to finalize the account creation.
+Once the form is completed correctly, users can proceed by pressing the ‘Register’ button to finalize the account creation.
 ```
 ![Register Page Register](https://github.com/motocsky09/project-shop/raw/main/_screens/mobile/register-page-mobile.png)

 ## Profile Account Page mobile resolution
 ```
 In this section, users can view and manage their account details.

 The displayed information includes the username, full name (last name and first name),
 address, city, postal code, email, and phone number.

 Users can update their personal information by pressing the ‘Edit’ button,
 which allows them to modify all information except the username and email,
 as these are unique identifiers and cannot be changed.

 The interface is user-friendly, with clear icons accompanying each detail for better navigation.
 ```
 ![Profile Account Page Mobile](https://github.com/motocsky09/project-shop/raw/main/_screens/mobile/profile-no-edit-page-mobile.png)